Deborah J. Yashar

 Professor of Politics and International Affairs

-Her research interests include regime politics, citizenship rights, social movements, ethnic politics, state formation, violence, and immigration politics.
-She is author of three books: Homicidal Ecologies: Illicit Economies and Complicit States in Latin America (Cambridge University Press, 2018); Contesting Citizenship in Latin America: The Rise of Indigenous Movements and the Postliberal Challenge (Cambridge University Press, 2005); and Demanding Democracy: Reform and Reaction in Costa Rica and Guatemala (Stanford University Press, 1997).
-She is also coeditor of three volumes: States in the Developing World (Cambridge University Press, 2017, with Miguel A. Centeno and Atul Kohli); Parties Movements and Democracy in the Developing World (Cambridge University Press, 2016, with Nancy Bermeo); and Routledge Handbook of Latin American Politics (Routledge, 2012, with Peter Kingstone).
+Yashar is author of three books and coeditor of four volumes, including Homicidal Ecologies: Illicit Economies and Complicit States in Latin America (Cambridge University Press, 2018); Contesting Citizenship in Latin America: The Rise of Indigenous Movements and the Postliberal Challenge (Cambridge University Press, 2005); Demanding Democracy: Reform and Reaction in Costa Rica and Guatemala (Stanford University Press, 1997); The Inclusionary Turn in Latin American Democracies (Cambridge University Press, 2021, coedited with Diana Kapizewski and Steve Levitsky); States in the Developing World (Cambridge University Press, 2017, coedited with Miguel A. Centeno and Atul Kohli); Parties Movements and Democracy in the Developing World (Cambridge University Press, 2016, coedited with Nancy Bermeo); and Routledge Handbook of Latin American Politics (Routledge, 2012, coedited with Peter Kingstone).
 She has also authored numerous articles, books chapters, and reports.

 tel: (609) 258-2771